w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 full access to the accounts on all other chains.
 This also has implications for the account holder's privacy, as knowing the identity of an account on one chain can expose the account holder's identity on all the chains.
-In the Accounts tab, the Polkadot-JS UI displays a warning message next to each Account that you are using on multiple chains, and recommends to use different Accounts on different chains (see below).
+In the Accounts tab, the Polkadot-JS UI displays a warning message next to each Account you are using on multiple chains and recommends using different Accounts on different chains (see below).

 ![warning multiple chains](../assets/warning-multichain-account.png)

 :::

-On Polkadot-JS Extension, you can copy your address by clicking on the account's icon while the desired chain format is active.
+On Polkadot-JS Extension, you can copy your address by clicking the account's icon while the desired chain format is active.
 E.g. selecting "Substrate" as the format will change your address, and clicking the colorful icon of your account will copy it in that format.
 While in
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} mode, that address format will be copied, and so on.